 Turns out Bram had originally intended to make it quite clear: his vampire sisters were counterparts of the witches of Macbeth.

 THE POWER OF THREE

-None of this is to say that the Greeks, the Bard, or Stoker didn’t subconsciouly make the choice of three women because the number itself holds some sacred or semiotic significance.
+None of this is to say that the Greeks, the Bard (inspired by classical literature), or Stoker (inspired by Shakespeare) didn’t on some level make the choice of three women because the number itself holds some sacred or semiotic significance.

 Omne trium perfectum.
 Everything in threes is perfect or whole.